 In more recent times, it was used by strongmen to demonstrate their strength.

 He is also the only recorded person in history to perform the Close To Impossible, a move that he invented where his shoulder and arms were straight and parallel to the bar with his body hanging down.
-Legend has it he could this for 3 seconds!
+Legend has it he could do this for 3 seconds!

 Modern Day Calisthenics

-The popularity of calisthenics took a step back in the ‘80s and ‘90s with the invention of pin-loaded weight machines, as well as the surge in the marketability of bodybuilding partially due to to some insanely impressive guys like Arnold Schwarzenegger.
+The popularity of calisthenics took a step back in the ‘80s and ‘90s with the invention of pin-loaded weight machines, as well as the surge in the marketability of bodybuilding partially to some insanely impressive guys like Arnold Schwarzenegger.